Speak to an expert +44(0)1733 391377

 Businesses are realising that their own make up of employees should reflect the societies that they serve.
 By understanding your picture of pay across the organisation, you can identify any pay gaps within specific groups early on.
 Whilst gender pay has been under the spotlight since 2017 when employers were notified that the first reports were due in April 2018, the six months grace given in 2021 has been met with criticism given the reports that women face a disproportionate negative impact to their careers as a result of the lockdowns over the pandemic.
 When taking into account McKinsey’s latest study of diversity in the workplace, Delivering through diversity, it’s also counter-intuitive to not identify drivers behind pay gaps, as the report promotes the link between diversity – defined as a greater proportion of women and a more ethnic and cultural composition in the leadership of large companies – and company outperformance.

-Reflecting an inclusive society
+Reflecting an Inclusive Society

 The Black Lives Matter movement in 2020 intensified calls for racial equality across the whole of society.
 Companies strived to identify how they could support black and ethnic minority employees beyond the posting of a black square, to create meaningful and lasting change.
 Despite a petition to introduce mandatory ethnicity pay gap reporting, campaigners are still waiting for this to come into effect a year later.
 It was widely anticipated that the government would make this mandatory given the McGregor-Smith review in 2018 which examined race in the workplace.
 The report concluded that there was a lack of access to training and promotion opportunities for black and ethnic minority employees and a lower proportion reaching the top-paid positions.